AICONSlab/HippMapp3r/docs/beginner.md

 ## For Command Line

-You can see all the hypermatter commands by typing either of the following lines:
+You can see all the dasher commands by typing either of the following lines:

     dash3r -h
     dash3r --help